nityanantan23/bypass-ssl-android/Readme.md

 This repo was created for educational purposes only.
 Use it on your own risk.

-## Buy me a cofee
+## Buy me a coffee
-If You'd like to thank me you can buy me a cofee.
-Cofee is never too much :)
+If You'd like to thank me you can buy me a coffee. coffee is never too much :)

 https://www.buymeacoffee.com/bnityanantZ